 This unprecedented growth has not stopped.
 Today, Vendome has taken on more and more projects, leading to more and more satisfied customers.
 With Vendome’s products spanning over many different states and nations, Vendome has made stills for much of the distilling industry.
 This great success could not have been achieved without the hard-work and dedication from the 3rd and 4th generation Sherman family (pictured above).
 A few 5th generation Sherman’s are now becoming more familiar with Vendome’s operations.
 We look forward to what the future holds.

-As Vendome moves into the 21st century, we will continue to use new materials, improved technology and the most practical production processes.
+As Vendome moves through the 21st century, we will continue to use new materials, improved technology and the most practical production processes.
 And, we will continue to expand our horizons.
 That makes good business sense.
 But our dedication to quality and service will never change.
 That makes even better business sense.